Paebbels/pyVHDLParser/doc/BlockStream/Expressions.rst

   The block that is generated when exiting the block.

-**Condensed definition of class** :class:`~pyVHDLParser.Blocks.Expression.ExpressionBlockEndedByCharORClosingRoundBracket`:
+**Condensed definition of class** :class:`~pyVHDLParser.Blocks.BaseExpression.ExpressionBlockEndedByCharORClosingRoundBracket`:

 .. code-block:: Python